 Some have worked.
 Most, however, have not.

 The point of having a strong opening is to shock your audience, change the state of the room so you have their undivided attention.
+A strong opening is likely to get the audience curious and set the direction for a powerful talk.
 So, I thought that the topic ‘How NOT to start a speech’ would be of some use.

 I think Scott Berkun in his book, Confessions of a Public Speaker, put it best when he said: